AirLine: Efficient Learnable Line Detection with Local Edge Voting: Related Work

 \subsection{Hybrid Algorithms}

 Zhao \textit{et al.}\cite{Zhao2022DeepDetection} proposed a hybrid pipeline to achieve semantic line detection with Hough Transform.
 By voting edge-like information, a line is determined by the highest-voted angle and position.
 A differentiable Hough Transform is used to make the pipeline learnable.
 Although Hough Transform works well for a few straight lines, it offers a view too global for dense line segment detection.
 There are also learnable versions of LSD like LSDNet \cite{lsdnet} improving LSD by introducing learned line heat maps and orientation maps, but it is based on roughly predicted orientation instead of only edges.
-To solve the problems above, AirLine achieves stabler short-line detection by limiting the voting region to segments of continuous edge and accurate orientation detection by hand-crafted orientation detectors on edges.
+AirLine extracts orientation descriptor directly from edges without the need of extra predictors.

+Another edge-based hybrid approach is Pixel Orientation Estimation (POE) proposed by Liu \textit{et al.}~\cite{liu2022novel}, who designed a line detector based on edge grouping with estimated orientation and has shown its effectiveness on images with speckle noise.
+POE operates on binary edge maps and use CPU for orientation estimation and segment formation.
+Our method, AirLine, further extends it by using a feature-based conditional region-grow and GPU-based convolution for voting.
+Additionally, AirLine accepts grouping conditions based on edge descriptors other than orientations and exploit GPU computing for efficient inference.